 Those are the big three.
 Whatever you’re selling, doing, being, or saying, these are the three social media accounts you need to keep active.

 Consider the Lesser Three Social Media Sites

 These are called “the lesser three” (my term) only because they’re not part of the big three.
 These social media sites are huge, and I strongly encourage you to be present on them as well as the big three.

-Early in its life, Pinterest got labelled as a social platform for women.
+Early in its life, Pinterest got labeled as a social platform for women.
 At first, that was true.
 But now, women account for about half of Pinterest pinners, which isn’t much different from the gender slant on other social media sites.
 Pinterest is a place to be for any gender, any company, and any brand.

 I’ve found that Instagram is a powerful way to promote both one’s personal brand and a business, too.
-In spite of my not-so-often posting, I discovered that liking and commenting on other photos is a powerful way to grow a massive following.
+Despite my not-so-often posting, I discovered that liking and commenting on other photos is a powerful way to grow a massive following.

 Instagram is a visual platform.
 We already know that pictures get 5x higher engagement on Twitter, and photos make up 93% of the most engaging Facebook posts.
-With Instagram, it’s all photos and video.
+With Instagram, it’s all photos and videos.
 That kind of visceral appeal is one of the reasons for Instagram’s massive popularity.
 Throw video into the mix, and you’ve got a social media channel that is basically addicting.
 Visual content in social media is electric.

 Some social media marketers have argued that Instagram only serves the purposes of image-heavy brand content for companies like National Geographic.
 Sure, National Geographic’s Instagram channel is killer, and they have a strong 4.8 million followers.